On behalf of our students, staff and families, welcome to Deepdene Primary School.

-I would like to take this opportunity to introduce you and your family to Deepdene Primary School.
-I believe you will find our community to be an open and friendly one, with a sincere desire for parents to take an active part in their children’s schooling.
+We pride ourselves on being a community that is open and friendly, and with a sincere desire for parents to take an active part in their children’s schooling.
 Please browse through this website as a starting point in the journey for the selection of a primary school that will best meet your child’s needs.

-Deepdene Primary School is a friendly, dynamic community.
-There are many opportunities for parental involvement.
+The school has a dedicated Parent’s Association who run a rigorous fundraising agenda and the coordination of social events to connect our wonderful community.
 I hope that through your participation and interest you will come to feel very much a part of our school and its community.

 We look forward to meeting you soon.